- Code Of Conduct Agreement

 Yes, during the Summer Institute, everyone will be assigned what we call “mindful activity.”
 This is part of our daily practice.

 If you would like to attend the Summer Institute and have a partner or children who would not attend the classes, you are still welcome to bring them along.
 There are plenty of areas for other activities and things to explore.
-We are also looking into child care possibilities.
 Your partner/children can stay on or off campus.
 If they stay on campus, they will be required to purchase at least a lunch plan.

 Over the past several years, couples have brought their children along, and while it certainly requires some scheduling and planning, everyone including the kids seemed to enjoy it!

 Session 3 is a silent practice retreat, and since students are asked to observe silence both during and between meditation sessions, this would not be the time to have family or friends with you.

 If you have any further questions about briniging your chilldren or partner, please contact Stephanie at email@example.com.

 By plane, the nearest airport is Portland, OR (airport code: PDX).
 From there you can take a shuttle, Uber, bus or train to Salem.
 Trains also run between Seattle and Salem.
 By car, depending on traffic it will be a 3-4 hour drive from Seattle to Salem.
 Please see details here.

 Nitartha is open to everyone regardless of their teacher-student relationships.
 Some Nitartha students are formal students of Dzogchen Ponlop Rinpoche, some are formal students of other teachers, and some do not have a formal student-teacher relationship with one teacher.